206: Ring of Terror

 [Gravelly voice.]
 My boss.
 He always goes on like this.
 Now on with the show.

 Something close to an impression of Max, the chauffeur/butler/et al. of Jonathan and Jennifer Hart on the ABC mystery series Hart to Hart (1979-1984).
 Max was played by Lionel Stander, and he frequently called his employers “boss.”
 Jonathan and Jennifer Hart (played by Robert Wagner and Stefanie Powers) were a wealthy couple who were also amateur private investigators.
 Because they got bored, I guess.

-Remind me never to eat those SpaghettiOs. –One day, that’ll be me. –I just said remind me to not eat SpaghettiOs.
-What more do you need?
-I’m talking to you.
+Remind me to never eat those SpaghettiOs. –One day, that’ll be me. –I just said remind me to not eat any more SpaghettiOs.
+Now what do you need?
+I’m talkin' to you!
+I don't need ...

 SpaghettiOs are a brand of canned pasta rounds in tomato sauce that are popular with kids.
 They were introduced in 1965 by Campbell Soup’s Franco-American brand after being developed by Donald Goerke as a type of spaghetti that would be easy for children to eat without making a mess.

 How’s it going so far?
 I gotta eat soon.
 I got a Grateful Dead concert to go to.
 Hey, wait a minute.